 These are all the posts that have been tagged with UK.

-Here is your weekly round-up of processing news.
-Next week’s round-up will focus on Shelf Life news.
+Here is your weekly round-up of shelf-life news.
+Next week’s round-up will focus on ingredients news.

 UK snack manufacturer, Tayto Group has joined forces with Yorkshire’s Bite UK in a new joint venture.

 Wolf Packaging, whose UK business arm is based in Birmingham, received orders for over 300 machines in 2018, while the group’s profitable revenue exceeded €30 million for the first time in the company’s history.

 Vieve, a fruity protein drink will now be available at major online supermarket Ocado.